Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Add `::Hardened.Global.WeaponSpecFatigueMult = 0.8` which can be used to adjust the fatigue discount, granted by all weapon masteries
+- Add `HD_AttacksPerUse = 2` and `HD_DamageTotalMult = 0.5` for `cascade_skill` and `hail_skill` to manipulate, how often and how hard the three headed flail hits per skill use
 - The default amount of `money_item` now defaults to 200 (up from 0), allowing it to be used for example as produce
 - Add new `Clarifications` unified perk description effect type, which can be used to give additional context or clarify freqently asked questions about a perk interaction
 - Add `actor::isHuman()` check